GJZwiers/deno-config-init/README.md

 deno-init --map
 ```

-`--cache` or `-c` will run `deno cache` on dependencies in
+`--cache` or `-c` will run `deno cache` on dependencies in `deps.ts` and
-`deps.ts` and `dev_deps.ts` after all of the project's files have been made:
+`dev_deps.ts` after all of the project's files have been made:

 ```bash
 deno-init --cache
 ```

-`--force` or `-f` will allow the progam to overwrite existing files.
-This can be
+`--force` or `-f` will allow the program to overwrite existing files.
+This can
-helpful to re-initialize but use with caution.
+be helpful to re-initialize but use with caution.

 ```bash
 deno-init --force